Same-day Filing

 Holding companies are often worth millions, sometimes billions, and they don't even trade goods and services!
 When a large corporation operates under a different name, it's more than likely a holding company.

-Holding company examples include Goldman Sachs, Nestle, Berkshire Hathaway, JP Morgan, Alphabet (which owns Google), and many nationally registered agents with subsidiaries in various states.
+Holding company examples include Goldman Sachs, Nestle, Berkshire Hathaway, J.P.
+Morgan, Alphabet (which owns Google), and many nationally registered agents with subsidiaries in various states.
 You can also check out these real estate holding company examples.
 These examples illustrate the diversity and scalability that a holding company can achieve, encompassing various sectors and industries under one corporate umbrella.

 In today's economy, more businesses are considering a holding company structure to ensure their smaller companies are safe.